 c.
-Transportation Planning-In a memorandum dated April 26, 2019 (Masog to Bishop), incorporated herein by reference, the Transportation Planning Section provided the following summarized determinations, as well as a discussion of relevant previous conditions of approval:
+Transportation Planning-The Planning Board adopted herein by reference, a memorandum dated April 26, 2019 (Masog to Bishop), which provided the following summarized determinations, as well as a discussion of relevant previous conditions of approval:

 The most recent finding regarding transportation adequacy was made in March 2019 and so further traffic-related analyses are not required.
 Parking within the M-X-T Zone must be analyzed consistent with Section 27-574, and an analysis of the requirements of this zone are discussed in detail in Finding 7, concluding that the provided off-street parking is sufficient.